 You've been reading (or writing) about self-help for way too long.

 What is the good of all this self-help if it doesn't even get you results?
 (And I think the truth of the matter will surprise you.)

-So all the writings on this blog have led to incredible insights (and I've probably written about all the self-help out there).
+So all the writings on this blog have led to incredible insights (and I've probably written about all the self-help out there, it got pretty ridiculous to be honest with you).
 The articles were so good that I could later prove them with scientific studies.
 So I got to the same conclusions without conducting expensive experiments (I wasn't always dead on, but close enough to show the power of writing and critical thinking).

 However, that isn't enough.
 I'm always looking for, not just the best self-help, but the most condense, purest, and simplest version of self-help so I can easily implement it into my life.